tlebryk/custom_wire_protocol/readme.md

 ```

-The server will be listening on `0.0.0.0:8000` for incoming connections.
+The server will be listening on `0.0.0.0:8000` for incoming connections by default.

+You can add additional command line flags to specify the address/port and whether to measure packet size.
+See server.py for more information.

 ### Launching the Frontend